 If you dine out, it’s always good to save money.
 Back when my children were toddlers, I put together the following tips to reign in the spending on our dining out expenses.
 They still work today and are a good reminder on how to eat out for less.

-Eat for free at a “trial night.”
-When new restaurants go up, ask when the kitchen will do a practice run.
+- Eat for free at a “trial night.”
+When new restaurants are built, ask when the kitchen will do a practice run.
 We’ve eaten for free a few times the night before a new restaurant opens.
 Often there is a limited menu to give the staff a chance to practice, but it’s great food at an unbelievable price.

-Try the buffet for kids meals.
-We recently found out our local Chinese buffet is only 99 cents for kids age 2.
-There are also restaurants that offer kids eat free nights; find them at Kids Eat Free.
+- Dine on days when kids eat free.
+There are restaurants that offer kids eat free nights; find them at Kids Eat Free.

-Eat early or late.
+- Eat early or late.
 Sometimes restaurants offer discounted meals for dining during off-peak times.
-In addition to early bird and late night prices, try dining out for breakfast instead of dinner where prices are considerably cheaper.
+In addition to early bird and late night prices, try dining out for breakfast instead of dinner when prices are considerably cheaper.

-Sign up for restaurant clubs.
-Clubs give free meals on your birthday, coupons and frequent dining card.
+- Sign up for restaurant customer lists.
+Restaurants lists give free meals on your birthday, coupons and frequent dining card.
 Take advantage of them.

 - Ask about a half portion.
 Some restaurants will gladly make a half size meal for half the price.
 It will help cut out the extra calories too.

 What are your favorite ways to eat out for less?